The Steamy Guide to Berlin's Naked Saunas

 Donning a bathing suit -- or even a towel -- is not only a major faux pas; in some local spas, it’s even verboten.
 And although it was awkward and uncomfortable at first, I now think that going into a public sauna naked is a relaxing, culturally interesting experience that everyone in Berlin should try at least once.
 Here’s what you need to know:

 The (bare) nuts and boltsFirst off, being naked in public in Germany is no big deal.
 It was definitely a culture shock for me at first, but since then, I’ve seen enough nudists sunbathing in parks, and guys in Berghain wearing only sneakers and tube socks, that I must say -- in Berlin, you can’t survive as a prude for very long.
 In Germany, Freikörperkultur (FKK), or as we know it, nudism, is a national treasure, kind of like beer and lederhosen.
 Letting it all hang out isn’t sexual, and it certainly is nothing to be ashamed of.
 And when it comes to saunas, the German logic is that being naked is healthier.
 Clothes or towels can block toxins and bacteria from leaving the body, not to mention make you overheat.

-At some spas, it’s typical to lounge around in a robe and just get naked before stepping into the sauna.
+Don't forget to bring a towel!At some spas, it’s typical to lounge around in a robe and just get naked before stepping into the sauna.
 But there are also lots that have unisex change rooms, and you’ll even see people merrily exposed in pools and Jacuzzis.
 But if I’ve learned anything from my experience, it’s that the people you end up seeing naked aren’t usually the people you want to see naked, if you catch my drift.
 Seriously, the ratio is like 20:1.
 There’s no need to worry about being self-conscious or even aroused -- there’ll be enough saggy bits, bushes, and beer bellies to take care of that.